Overview

 - Dehydroxylation of goethite, which would otherwise be detrimental to many subsequent downstream processes including pellet physical properties.

-- Provide beneficiated feedstock for DRI/HBI suitable for downstream EAF or melter-BOF.
+- Provide beneficiated feedstock for DRI/hot briquetted iron (HBI) suitable for downstream EAF or melter-basic oxygen furnace (BOF).

 - Lowered transport costs due to removal of moisture (or other LOI).